raydiak/Math-Symbolic/README.md

 objects, this is also the method which gets called when the object is coerced to a number by other means, e.g. context or the + prefix.

+#### .perl()

+DO NOT call .perl on a Math::Symbolic object, as circular references exist in parts of the internals, and will cause an endless loop.
+This method will be overridden to not choke in the future, or the data structure will be revised.
+In the mean time, use .dump_tree if you're trying to see the contents of the object's tree structure.

 ## Syntax and Operations

 All whitespace is currently optional.
 Implicit operations, e.g. multiplication